 “I have no intention of going in search of any other careers now.
 I think I’ve found my place for the rest of my working life.
 To anyone else who hasn’t found that yet, I would say don’t give up.
 Go with your gut feeling; if you feel that it’s time for a change, then it probably is!”

 Can you relate to Stephen’s story?
 Do you have a story of your own that you’d like to share?
-Email us at [email protected].
+We’d love to hear from you!
+Join the conversation over on the Rest Less community forum or leave a comment below.